 New agencies and staff often experience high energy, validation, a revitalized sense of hope, and an eagerness to implement Risking Connection (RC) once they have completed the 3-Day RC Basic training that is part of TSI’s Whole-System Change Model.
 So how do you work to keep that spark alive after the training has come and gone, especially in supporting your new agency to achieve a true trauma-informed organizational culture?
 One way we have achieved this in Yukon is through the celebration of RC Week.

 Successfully implementing trauma-informed care (TIC) is challenging.
 Successfully measuring TIC is equally challenging.
 But with the Online ARTIC you can do both.

 Part III: Mindfulness for Trauma Treaters and Survivors – First, Do No Harm

-This is the first in a series of blog posts on the role of mindfulness in sustaining trauma-informed care.
+This is the third in a series of blog posts on the role of mindfulness in sustaining trauma-informed care.

 Mindfulness practice can support transformative healing.
 But it can also cause harm, especially for trauma survivors.
 Maximizing healing and minimizing harm is imperative for trauma-informed treaters and champions, so the emergence of trauma-sensitive mindfulness (TSM) is both timely and welcome.